You are hereWriting for Model Railroad Hobbyist

 How-to illustrations: Use photos (or drawings, if you have the necessary drawing skill) to show the project under construction.
 Number each as a figure (i.e., fig. 3) and refer to them by the corresponding number in the text.
 How-to photos should generally be taken against plain backgrounds.

-For hand drawings, please scan a clean sketch in grayscale at the high resolution (at least 600 dpi preferred) and upload it at our contribute link.
+For hand drawings, please scan a clean sketch in grayscale at the high resolution (at least 600 dpi preferred) and upload it using our submission form.

 Bill of materials: Provide a detailed list of items needed to build the project.
 Include manufacturers' names, part numbers, part names or descriptions, and quantities required.
 Be sure your information is current.
 Explain if the reader will have to substitute for items that are no longer available.
 Where possible, please provide URL links to the suppliers (and the specific items, where appropriate).
 If there is no online source, then include the manufacturer's address.